What is a Remortgage & How Does it Work?

 7. Overpayments Not Allowed

 If your current mortgage deal doesn’t allow overpayments or restricts the amount you can overpay, consider remortgaging to a deal that permits larger overpayments.
-This can reduce your loan amount and potentially access a lower rate in the future.
+This can reduce your loan amount and have you access a lower rate in the future.
 Always calculate the cost of switching, including exit fees, and compare this to your potential savings.

 When Shouldn’t You Remortgage?